 Down syndrome is a condition caused by the presence of an extra chromosome.
 Typically, each cell contains 23 pairs of chromosomes.
 Individuals with Down syndrome have a full or partial extra copy of chromosome 21.

-How Common Is Down syndrome?
+How Common Is Down Syndrome?

 The approximate prevalence rate of Down syndrome is between 1 in 1000 births worldwide, according to the World Health Organization.
 It can happen to people regardless of their race, age, or gender.

-How can Down syndrome Be Detected?
+How Can it Be Detected?

 Using Appropriate Language

 It is also important to use the right language when addressing individuals.
 As it is a condition and not a disease, it is advised not to use language such as saying individuals “suffer” it or are “afflicted” by it.
 Instead, it is appropriate to say that individuals “have” Down syndrome.
 Experts also advise saying, “a child/adult with down syndrome” as opposed to “down syndrome child/adult”.

 WonderTree provides exciting and fun augmented reality-based games for children with down syndrome, to develop their motor, cognitive, and functional skills.
 The in-built reporting feature also helps the teachers/parents to track the progress in the development of each child while they play these games.

 We hope this article has been informative and answers all queries that you may have.
 In case of any more questions, drop them down below!